sam101111/SEA-assignment/README.md

 ```bash
 playwright install
 ```
-next run, this will run the unit tests and End-2-End tests:
+next run the following to run the unit tests and End-2-End tests:

 ```bash
 pytest -vv